Google Forms Reviews& Product Details

 You can work around this, but the solution is less than ideal.
 Some users add a field in their surveys to type their name or initials or add a checkbox for confirmation.
 Of course, the problem with this solution is there is no real e-signature for confirming identity.
 Services like DocuSign provide identification options through a certification system.
-DocuSign integrates with some other survey platforms, but sadly not in Google Forms.
+DocuSign integrates with other survey platforms, but sadly not in Google Forms.

 What is Google Forms Good For?

 Google Forms is an awesome choice for individuals looking to create quick surveys.
-It is also a decent solution for enterprise users, although with plenty of caveats.
-You won’t be getting business-grade tools, but Google Forms is so easy to use that it is ideal for small, fast surveys to use for internal needs.
+It is also a decent solution for enterprise users, with plenty of caveats.
+You won’t be getting business-grade tools, but Google Forms is so easy to use that it is ideal for small, fast surveys for internal needs.

 Educators may also find value in Google Forms to encourage students to answer questions and provide feedback.
 However, other survey tools will provide a more robust feature set for users with more specific and detail-oriented needs.

-Google Forms Features
+Google Forms Features Explained

 Surveys and Questions